desec-io/desec-stack/docs/dns/rrsets.rst

     **Note:** Manually provided records are published **in addition** to the ones managed automatically by deSEC.
-As a consequence, the TTL values of extra records configured at the zone apex are ignored by the API, and the TTLs used for the automatic records is applied.
+As a consequence, the TTL values of extra records configured at the zone apex are ignored by the API, and manually provided records are published with the same TTL as automatic ones.

 ``CNAME`` record
     - The record value (target) must be terminated by a dot ``.`` (as in